 Today I have a fun sensory play experience for kids who need a tactile challenge, or just want some hands-on sensory play!
 This indoor snow is a fake snow recipe that is easy to make, but has TONS of developmental benefits.
 The pretend snow recipe is so easy (just 3 ingredients in this snow dough!) that kids can make it too.
 Let’s play!
+This is a winter sensory bin idea that kids love!

 There are so many benefits to playing with Sensory dough, and using sensory materials like play dough with add-ins is one of our favorite ways to play.
 We love concocting play dough, salt dough, and sensory doughs of all kinds.
 This pretend play activity has another theme, too: Frozen!